hlenner/balloonblast/GameDesignDoc.md

 the balloons before they get to the birds and the birds pop them.
 There are now levels where hitting 50 points gets you to level 2 and hitting 100 points gets you to level 3.
 The difficulty increases in these levels as I add birds more frequently and change the speed of the objects to make it more difficult as you get to each level.
-Additionally, I did the high score table which works perfectly unless there is a tie in the high score which it messes up but I did not figure that out.
+Additionally, I did the high score table at the end.

 **Score**